Old Brown Shoe: Official band version

 A 1952 Fender Telecaster.
 Harrison recorded his guitar parts on a Telecaster given to him by the Fender company in mid 1968.

 The Beatles revisited "Old Brown Shoe" when they were in need of a B-side for their next single, "The Ballad of John and Yoko", Lennon's account of his and Yoko Ono's recent wedding and honeymoon.
 The song's recording took place on 16 and 18 April 1969, during the early sessions for the band's Abbey Road album.
 The 16 April session was the first at EMI Studios for the full group since October the previous year, when they completed recording for their self-titled double album (also known as the "White Album"), and was given over entirely to songs written by Harrison.
 (Note: Only Lennon and McCartney attended the session for "The Ballad of John and Yoko", which was hastily organised at EMI on 14 April.)
-The line-up on the basic track was Harrison on lead guitar, Lennon on rhythm guitar, McCartney on tack piano, and Starr on drums.
+The line-up on the basic track was Lennon or McCartney on guitar, Harrison on tack piano, and Starr on drums.
 Four takes were needed to achieve a satisfactory performance.
 Beatles historian Mark Lewisohn comments on the band's tight ensemble playing, evident from the studio tapes, and how focused each musician sounds in his contribution.
 (Note: Like Lewisohn, MacDonald and authors John Winn, Bruce Spizer, Andy Babiuk and Kenneth Womack each give a line-up that includes Starr on drums and McCartney on piano.
 In the liner notes to the 2019 Abbey Road Super Deluxe Edition, however, Kevin Howlett states that Starr was away filming The Magic Christian for at least some of the 16 April takes, and that McCartney played drums in his absence.)

-Clayson recognises the "undercurrent of bottleneck" in Harrison's main guitar riff as anticipating his slide guitar style, a technique he first embraced in December 1969 while on tour with Delaney & Bonnie and Friends.
+Clayson recognises the "undercurrent of bottleneck" in Lennon or McCartney's main guitar riff as anticipating Harrison's slide guitar style, a technique he first embraced in December 1969 while on tour with Delaney & Bonnie and Friends.

 The unusual bass sound over the song's bridges was achieved by tracking the bass with the lead guitar, replicating the bass line that Harrison had played on his demo.
 Everett states that it was McCartney's Fender Jazz Bass doubled with Harrison's Telecaster, both playing chromatically moving arpeggiations in a similar manner to the bridge guitars in "And Your Bird Can Sing".
 In a 1987 interview for Creem magazine, however, Harrison recalled that he was the bass guitarist on the track, rather than McCartney.
 When the interviewer, J. Kordosh, suggested that the bass part "sounds like McCartney was going nuts again", Harrison replied: "That was me going nuts.
 I’m doing [on the bass] exactly what I do on the guitar."